The fastest archer in the world

 Lars Andersen (b.
 1964) is a Danish painter and author.

-For a couple of years, he has also been the world's fastest archer.
+For years, he has also been the world's fastest archer.

 in large medieval battle in Denmark.